-- The outreach plan fits the overall crowdfunding strategy and compliments the marketing objectives as well.
+- The outreach plan fits the overall crowdfunding strategy and complements the marketing objectives as well.

 - Target industry influencers and those with an interest in the campaign product

-- Time the implementation of this strategy perfectly;only when then project has some traction do we launch this part of our plan.
+- Time the implementation of this strategy perfectly; only when then the project has some traction do we launch this part of our plan.

-Hiring professionals is a good decision to make.
-PR specialists and PR firms with the experience will make sure there are no obvious obstacles that may affect your coverage (i.e. a similar product that launched just a few days prior).
-But if the plan is to gain experience yourself using the correct public relations model here are the keys to success as far as we have observed.
+Hiring professionals to help with this is a good idea.
+PR specialists and PR firms with experience can make sure there are no obvious obstacles that may affect your coverage (i.e. a similar product that launched just a few days prior).
+If you plan to build a public relations strategy on your own, here are the keys to success as far as we have observed.

-It is vital to capture a sense of resonance with journalists just like crowdfunders need to relate to their product.
-Finding common ground makes flow smoother, be it communication, resources or monetary.
+It is vital to connect with journalists in a relatable way, just as your crowdfunders need to relate to your product.
+Finding common ground helps things go more smoothly.

 3. Utilizing social media

-There should be balance between administration of a good plan and allowing the natural flow of information to drum up interest.
-It is always a to try to force journalists to write about your product, clientele but creating healthy relationships that foster mutual benefit and growth will always precede great service.
-A genuine article will show in the writing and conversely affect the coverage.
+There should be a balance between the administration of a good plan and allowing the natural flow of information to drum up interest.
+Rather than trying to push journalists to write about your product, you will achieve better results by creating healthy relationships with these journalists beforehand.
+If a journalist feels appreciated, then their article will be more genuine.

 5. Create a want and need

-The world is filled with unnecessary products and inventions but empires and reputations have been built of the backs of not only creating a want but also creating something that is needed.
+The world is filled with unnecessary products and inventions but empires and reputations have been by creating products that are needed.
 Strong campaigns do exactly that, convince potential investors that their product is necessary to their existence and should be part of society as a whole.
-This campaigners should aim to project via good and strong PR campaigns that their product is and invaluable/irreplaceable.

 6. Manage expectations

-It is not simple to become successful so it is very important to keep the expectations clients realistic throughout the campaigning.
-Press does not equal donations; the public will know about the product but getting donations is a collective effort that comprises of efforts on different fronts.
-Social support across platforms is key to more donations, where demographics and communities match and link up across social platforms sharing values, attitudes, lifestyles etc.
+It is not easy to become successful so it is very important to keep the expectations of clients realistic throughout the campaign.
+Getting media coverage does not generate donations immediately.
+Once the public hears about the product, getting donations is a collective effort that will involve many different parties.
+Garnering support on social media can also contribute to more donations.

-In conclusion we have seen how exactly we would employ a pre-launch campaign and why it is necessary to any crowdfunders’ success.
+In conclusion, this is exactly how we would employ a pre-launch campaign and why a good PR campaign is necessary to the success of any crowdfunding project.
 We hope this article helps you reach your goals.